 Reign of Christ Homily

-The following sermon was preached by Benjamin M. Stewart, Gordon A. Braatz Associate Professor of Worship, Dean of the Chapel, in Augustana Chapel at the Lutheran School of Theology at Chicago on Wednesday, November 28, 2012.
+The following sermon was preached by Benjamin M. Stewart, Gordon A. Braatz Associate Professor of Worship, Director of Advanced Studies, in Augustana Chapel at the Lutheran School of Theology at Chicago on Wednesday, November 28, 2012.

 “Jesus is Lord!”
 That cry echoed in the liturgical gatherings of German Christians in the 1930s, sometimes among the liturgical drapery of Nazi flags.
 “Jesus is Lord!” …until a voice spoke into the fading echo, “and Hitler is not!”
 (1)